5 NFL Rookie Quarterbacks That Almost Won the Super Bowl

 • 14 interceptions

-In the AFC Championship Game, Sanchez had the Jets in position to advance to the Super Bowl.
+In the AFC Championship Game against The Indianapolis Colts Sanchez had the Jets in position to advance to the Super Bowl.
 He threw a pair of first-half touchdowns to take a 17-6 lead.
-Unfortunately, their defense struggled as the Colts went on to win 30-17.
+The Jets defense struggled, however, and the Colts went on to win 30-17.

 Dieter Brock – Los Angeles Rams (1985)

-Dieter Brock is an interesting case because he wasn’t your typical NFL rookie.
-Brock played in the CFL for ten seasons before joining the NFL.
+Dieter Brock is an interesting case because he wasn’t your typical NFL rookie, having played in the Canadian Football League (CFL) for ten seasons before joining the NFL.

 • 35/51